 The language of instruction is primarily English, and the programme can be completed entirely in English.
 Some courses can be taken in Finnish or Swedish.
 More information is available in the General information about studies page (aalto.fi).

-The tuition fee is 15 000 euros for non-EU/EEA students.
+The tuition fee is 15 000 euros for non-EU/EEA students per academic year.
 Further information is available on Scholarships and Tuition Fees page (aalto.fi).

-Students can select their minor either from the other majors in the Master's Programme in Computer, Communication and Information Sciences or from the other Master’s programmes offered by Aalto University.
-The elective studies can consists of an additional major courses, additional minor, multidisciplinary courses, or studies abroad.
+Students can select their minor either from the other study options in the Master's Programme in Computer, Communications and Information Sciences or from other Master’s programmes offered by Aalto University.
+The elective studies consist of additional major courses, additional minor, multidisciplinary courses, or studies abroad.

 Students are required to complete a Master's thesis, which is a research assignment with a workload corresponding to 30 ECTS credits.
 The topic of the thesis is agreed upon by the student and the supervising professor.
 Master's theses are typically written for a company or for one of the research projects of the department(s) in question.

 The programme’s reputation is recognised globally and it provides students a solid foundation for an international career.
 The two organising schools offer diverse possibilities for exchange studies all over the world.
 Other possibilities for developing one’s global competence are, for instance, conducting a practical training period, summer courses abroad or acting as a tutor for first-year students.